BPH Treatment in Athens, GA

 Schedule a BPH Consultation

 If you are experiencing symptoms of an enlarged prostate in the Athens area, contact urologist David C. Allen today to get a clear diagnosis and determine which treatment option is right for you.
+Dr. Allen is board-certified by the American Board of Urology and specializes in BPH treatment.
 Give us a call at (706) 543-2718 to schedule an appointment.